- Home

 Perinatal Hepatitis B

-This program provides support, education, and reminders to providers to ensure that all infants born to HBsAG+ mothers follow the CDC protocol to prevent contracting hepatitis B during delivery.
+This program provides support, education, and reminders to providers to ensure that all infants born to HBsAg-positive pregnant persons follow the CDC protocol to prevent contracting hepatitis B during delivery.

-Under state law, providers must report HBsAG+ women to the Snohomish Health District within three working days as a notifiable condition.
+Under state law, providers must report HBsAg-positive pregnant persons to the Snohomish County Health Department within three working days as a notifiable condition.

 To Report